 I'm calling on every person in this body and in this House and in the House of Representatives to stand and be counted at this perilous hour.

-A United States Senator has to practically beg his fellow congressmen and countrymen to do something to stop these upcoming extra constitutional executive orders, which, when he's right, they will effectively overturn what is left of our immigration law.
+A United States senator has to practically beg his fellow congressmen and countrymen to do something to stop these upcoming extra-constitutional executive orders, which, and he's right, they will effectively overturn what is left of our immigration law.

 Now, the drive-by media ignored the speech totally.

-Now, granted, it's near congressional recess time and they're all going to be leaving town, but not quite yet.
+Now, granted, it's near congressional recess time when they're all going to be leaving town, but not quite yet.

-And the phones in Washington did indeed melt yesterday, despite the fact the drive-by's did not cover this.
+And the phones in Washington did indeed melt yesterday, despite the fact that drive-bys did not cover this.

 There's so much going on that it's hard for anybody to focus on any one single thing.